In China, the Devil doesn't wear Prada

-HONG KONG, Sept 17 (Reuters) - The Devil, it seems, wears anything but Prada in the eyes of Chinese bloggers determined to expose corrupt government officials flashing luxury labels way past their pay grades.
+HONG KONG (Reuters) - The Devil, it seems, wears anything but Prada in the eyes of Chinese bloggers determined to expose corrupt government officials flashing luxury labels way past their pay grades.

 The logos on Prada’s deluxe leather handbags, wallets and shoes are, by and large, low-key and these days, discretion is key in China.